 - Members are expected to be able to view and make changes in their account, if you need help engaging your account a phone call can be scheduled to assist you.

 - The 1.5% discount for electronic check payment has been removed.
-The 1.5% discount for paper check payment via the mail remains in effect.
+The discount for paper check payment via the mail remains in effect and is increased to 2%

 - Order cut-off times have been adjusted and are now even more convenient for you than Green Bean Delivery’s cut-off times.